tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Melee Weapon

-When you hit with this weapon, deal +1d6 damage to that enemy if you are the only one engaged with it (champion: +2d6; epic: +4d6).
+When you hit with this weapon, deal +1d6 damage to that enemy if you are the only one engaged with it, +2d6 at champion tier, and +4d6 at epic tier.

 **Quirk:** Tells their name (their real one) to everyone.